noorhashem/Spectacular/README.md

-# Spectacular, an iOS App With Brains
+# Spectacular, an iOS App With Brains to aid the visually impaired.

 A Tensorflow / CoreML powered iOS app for aiding the visually impaired.